 These workloads might have different requirements for availability, scalability, data consistency, disaster recovery, and so forth.
 Again, these are business decisions.

-Also think about usage patterns.
+Also consider usage patterns.
 Are there certain critical periods when the system must be available?
-For example, a tax-filing service can't go down right before the filing deadline; a video streaming service must stay up during a big sports event; and so on.
+For example, a tax-filing service can't go down right before the filing deadline, a video streaming service must stay up during a big sports event, and so on.
 During the critical periods, you might have redundant deployments across several regions, so the application could fail over if one region failed.
 However, a multi-region deployment is more expensive, so during less critical times, you might run the application in a single region.

 RTO and RPO